glonor/dncs-http3/README.md

 #### TLS certificates

-In order to function, Quic needs TLS certificates that can be issued for your domain with this command:
+In order to function, Quic needs TLS certificates that can be issued with this command:

 ```bash
 certbot certonly --standalone --non-interactive --agree-tos -d your.domain.com -m your@email.com